+Another implication of our theoretical result is that every $\genaxioms$ program has an equivalent $\semposaxioms$ program, meaning negative occurrences of derived predicates can be eliminated from axiom bodies.
+This section presents such a compilation.

+Our theoretical result builds on the fact that $\LFP_0$ and $\LFP$ are equivalent, which was established by means of an actual compilation from $\LFP$ to $\LFP_0$.
+We extract its core idea and transfer it to the axiom formalisms in planning.

 The original result for fixed point logic goes back to Moschovakis \cite{moschovakis-1974} for infinite structures and was adapted to finite structures by Immerman \cite{immerman-infcontrol1986} and Gurevich \cite{gurevich-shelah-apal1986}.
-We follow the structure by Leivant \cite{leivant-iandc1990} as presented by Libkin \cite[Cor.\ 10.13]{libkin-2004} and transfer it to the axiom programs in planning.
+We follow the structure by Leivant \cite{leivant-iandc1990} as presented by Libkin \cite[Cor.\ 10.13]{libkin-2004}.
 This requires as a new contribution to directly handle the \emph{simultaneous} fixed point within each stratum.